 Many mounds built in the neolithic and bronze ages had no chambers.
 A small number of these contain bones, urns or other items, and many do not.
 Some archaeologists suggest that these, if containing funereal remains, were for protection and demarcation of a tribe's territory - a viable possibility.

-There are cases of cairn-fields with multiple barrows, such as at Mulfra, Lady Downs and Beacon Barrows, which were probably mainly for burial (there are some on the Scillies too).
+There are cases of cairn-fields with multiple barrows, such as at Mulfra, Lady Downs, Botrea Hill and Beacon Barrows, which were probably mainly for burial (there are many more on the Scillies too).
 Apart from this, there can be a variety of other reasons for the cairns' existence.

 Or they might simply be good places to sit and rest - neolithic park benches.
 After all, these people did a lot of walking around.
 Some mounds also started their lives in woodland glades and clearings.

 Here, conventional thinking is not helped by the downplaying or ignoring of astrology as a crucial element in the life of every single culture in world history apart from our own.
 To people living largely outdoors with no artificial light, there is a natural unity between events in the heavens and events on earth.
-The pattern of daily life was more directly determined by light and darkness than now, and this was naturally extrapolated to wider, deeper and subtler matters.
+The pattern of daily life was more directly determined by light and darkness than now (since we now have electric light), and this pattern was naturally extrapolated to wider, deeper and subtler matters.

 Heavenly observation was all-important and a key element in life.
 It was part of the advanced education and initiatory practices of the time.
 Locations for sky observation were crucial, and the way that they tied in to other marked and natural ancient sites in the area, or to features on the horizon, is significant.
 One thing that is so special about many ancient sites is their brilliant locations.